baswijdenes/Optimized.Mga/README.md

 ````
 ---
 ## Show-MgaAccessToken
-With `Show-MgaAccessToken` you can request a decoded Token and see what is in their (normally you would paste it into (jwt.ms)[jwt.ms]).
+With `Show-MgaAccessToken` you can request a decoded Token and see what is in their (normally you would paste it into [jwt.ms](https://jwt.ms)).
 With the `-Roles` switch you can also only ask the roles you have assigned to the application registration.

 ```PowerShell